 Building an online education business with this model requires the learners to pay for the course/lecture they want.
 They get lifetime access to that content after paying once.
 Udemy is a successful example of a pay-per-course model.

 The commission model includes a service charge for every payment made by learners.
-The charges may also apply to payments received by the professors, teachers, instructors, or educational institutions.
+The charges may also apply to payments received by professors, teachers, instructors, or educational institutions.

 Online Advertisements Model